artoch/algoliaapp/README.md

 Application with Flow, Room, Dagger Hilt and Retrofit2

-To execute the app
-the only thing you have to do is Sync the project when this process is finish then launch
+To run the application, all you have to do is sync the project when this process is complete, and then launch